-Good news for cruelty-free Cosmetics Brands wanted to enter the Chinese Market.
+Good news for cruelty-free Cosmetics Brands wishing to enter the Chinese Market.

 Having relaxed testing rules for domestic cosmetic brands, regulator emphasizes its commitment to exploring alternative safety tests for foreign-made cosmetics

 Cosmetics: The End of Animal Testing in China

 After relaxing the testing rules for domestic cosmetics brands, the regulator underscores its commitment to exploring other safety tests for cosmetics manufactured abroad.

 It has been a little less than a year since the controversial decision of the French cosmetics company NARS to sell its make-up in China provoked a deep fracture on the world stage of humane beauty.

 China plans to change its cosmetic testing policy on animals,